AkimovLab/Project_FSSH-3/README.md

-# Project_FSSH-3

-The content of the included folders:

 Exact - exact calculations for reference, do them first;
    the results are used together with the TSH data, when plotting the results